Residential Care Home

 The Firs is an established residential care home with an outstanding reputation, nestled within 1.5 acres of gardens in a picturesque and tranquil area of East Devon.

 We are within walking distance of Budleigh Salterton, a charming seafront town on the Jurassic Coast which has flourished over the years, once a small fishing village with a long and interesting history of smuggling.
 The pebble beach, lined with quaint multi-coloured beach huts, is breathtaking and just a short journey from our home.

 About the Home

-Our loyal activities co-ordinator, Linda, has been with us for over 10 years.
-She is devoted to providing a stimulating and diverse activities timetable for the residents.
-These include animal therapy, dominoes, skittles and singalongs, as well as one-to-one sessions with those who are less agile.
+We have a wonderful activities team, made up of Lucy and Anna, who have both been with us for many years and know the residents extremely well.
+They are devoted to providing a stimulating and diverse activities timetable for the residents.
+These include arts & crafts, animal therapy, skittles and singalongs, as well as one-to-one sessions with those who are less agile.
+We also have lots of events throughout the year such as barbecues, seasonal celebrations and themed days.
 Additionally, we organises regular outings, for example, to the Pavilion for Christmas memories which was thoroughly enjoyed by all.

-Nutrition is extremely important when it comes to health and well-being and we recognise this, making sure that the residents are provided with satisfying yet healthy food which is freshly prepared each day and caters to individual needs and preferences.
+Nutrition is extremely important when it comes to health and well-being and we recognise this, making sure that the residents are provided with satisfying yet healthy food which is freshly prepared each day by our excellent, long-standing Chef and caters to individual needs and preferences.

 Types of Care